 For more information and details on ASET-CEUs, review the FAQs.

-ASET-CEUs TO QUALIFY FOR THE ABRET EEG REGISTRY EXAM 2018 PATHWAYS
+ASET-CEUs TO QUALIFY FOR ABRET REGISTRY EXAM PATHWAYS

-ABRET EEG Exam Eligibility pathways III and IV require candidates to obtain a set number of ASET-CEUs (e.g. 30 or 60 ASET-CEUs on subjects that are directly related to the topics for which the candidate is seeking credentials in order to qualify for the ABRET EEG registry exam.
+A number of ABRET Exam Eligibility pathways require candidates to obtain a set number of ASET-CEUs (e.g. 30 or 60 ASET-CEUs) on subjects that are directly related to the topics for which the candidate is seeking credentials in order to qualify for the ABRET registry exam.
 There are many options available to obtain these credits.
 The ASET EEG Seminar courses, held each spring and fall offer approximately 13 ASET-CEUs.

 Educational events offered by other educational providers may also be an option if their courses have been pre-approved for ASET-CEUs.
 Please check with the provider, or call the ASET Education Office to confirm ASET-CEUs status for such courses.

 ASET-CEUs TO RECERTIFY A CREDENTIAL

-ABRET requires a specific number of continuing education credits for recertification of credentials awarded in 1996 or later.
+ABRET requires a specific number of continuing education credits for recertification of credentials.
 Please visit the ABRET website for information on recertification.

 Please note that ASET-CEUs are accepted for recertification of a credential, and other providers of appropriate Neurodiagnostic education will be accepted as well.
 Educational events must offer content appropriate for the credential being renewed, and the number of contact hours, subject matter, and faculty name and qualifications must be documented.